OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/why-contribute-to-open-source.md

 > It's great because it's a very large community, all working together, to move things forward.
 It's also great when someone thanks you for your contributions.

-> I release my own stuff as open source for two main reasons.
-First, it means other people can do some of the work for me.
-Second, it’s my portfolio.
-> I contribute to other peoples projects when they almost do what I want.
-Patching in my change is quicker and easier than writing my own version from scratch.

-> I like having good. free software alternatives available, so I gotta do my part.

-> Exposing yourself to public ridicule concentrates the mind wonderfully.
->
-> All companies should force their devs release non-core parts of their code to open source 😉 ...
-> I have seen at least 3 proprietary web frameworks written in Perl which with some polishing would have made at least a medium splash had they been released in the mid-1990s when they were written ... and with the danger of public ridicule they would have been improved.